piepdx/pie-cookbook/drafts/working-draft-tactical.md

 The basic rule is: Be inclusive.
 And provide a range of options.
 Not every option will work for every participant.

-# Three months
+## Three months
 PIE chose to run our program for a three month intensive period.

 We ran the first class for four and half months, and it seemed to be too long.
 So we shortened the program.
-Later, we'll get into why it seemed long.

-## Three months is a very short time
+### Three months is a very short time
 Most corporations, governments, and larger organization often question how we can possibly get anything effective done in three months.
 "Three months seems so short," they say.

 And it is.
 It's a short intensive period of incredibly stressful work.
 Piled on top of — or in the middle of — the long period of incredibly stressful and arduous work that is building a startup.
 (In all honesty, the accelerator period is the least stressful — and most supportive — of any of it.)

 And if companies aren't careful, the three months can slip by very quickly.
 Too quickly.
 Without much to show for it.
 A few skipped mentor meetings.
 A talk or two.
 And suddenly it's Demo Day.
 Just like that.

-## Three months is a very long time
+### Three months is a very long time
 But fact of the matter is, when you're in the thick of it, three months is an incredibly long time.
 Especially when you're breaking it into minutes.

 ![PIE's infamous countdown clock](/source/images/pie-countdown-clock.jpg)